emortlock/tailwind-react-ui/src/components/siteWrap/readme.md

 By default will fill the full screen size regardless of child content lenght to create a sticky footer.
+Also applies baseline body text styling.

 ```jsx
 <SiteWrap minH={0} h={64}>